toucansites/website/src/contents/blog/articles/toucan-is-now-ready-for-alpha-testing/index.md

 # install the toucan binary
 make install

-# alternatively, if you encounter permission errors:
-sudo make install
+# The installation process now internally calls sudo to copy the necessary Toucan binaries to the /usr/local/bin folder.

+#If you encounter permission issues during installation, it’s possible that the install-toucan.sh script is not marked as executable.
+Fix this by running:
+./scripts/run-chmod.sh

 # verify the installation
 which toucan